Characterization of symmetries of contact Hamiltonian systems: Abstract

 \section{Abstract}

-In this paper, we explore the relationship between dynamical symmetries, Cartan symmetries, and dynamical similarities in contact mechanics.
-Using an alternative decomposition of vector fields, we provide a characterization of those symmetries and a new description in terms of tensor densities.
-Additionally, we show that, in certain cases, this construction enables the recovery of integrals of motion.
+This paper explores the relationship between Cartan symmetries, dynamical similarities, and dynamical symmetries in contact Hamiltonian mechanics.
+By introducing an alternative decomposition of vector fields, we characterize these symmetries and present a novel description in terms of tensor densities.
+Furthermore, we demonstrate that this framework allows, under specific conditions, for the recovery of integrals of motion.
+We also establish new criteria to assess their independence.

 \textbf{Keywords:} contact geometry, dynamical symmetries, Cartan symmetries, scaling symmetries, dynamical similarities, Hamiltonian systems

 \textbf{MSC2010:} 70G45, 70G65, 70H33, 34A26, 53D10